 Step 4: Swap Living Spaces

-The next step is the last before the face to face meeting.
+The next step is the last before the face-to-face meeting.
 You want to allow each cat to be in the other’s space without fear of having a confrontation.
-The best way to do this by taking your original pet and putting them in a closed bathroom or bedroom for a moment while you move the newcomer to the main part of the house.
+The best way to do this is by taking your original pet and putting them in a closed bathroom or bedroom for a moment while you move the newcomer to the main part of the house.
 Then, you can move the other cat into the confined space.

 With the new aggressor, make sure you are placing them in specific areas where your resident cat likes to hang out.
 You also want to play with them and give positive reinforcement, so they will know the other scent is not going to be a threat to their happiness.

 This is the same for your resident puss.
 Play with them and give them some treats while they are in the confinement space.
 Let them know nothing is going to sway your attention and love from them.
 You can move both furballs back and forth several times until they are both relaxed in the other’s space.
 Just remember to start slow, so you do not stress either one of them out unnecessarily.